-reject any new subscriptions in the Class J shares;

-switch any remaining Class J Shares to Sterling Class I Shares, or Class C Shares denominated in currencies other than Sterling, as appropriate within the Fund.

-Class Z Shares are only available at the ACD's discretion.
-Class Z Shares would then be available for investors who are eligible for the Sterling Class I Shares and Class C Shares denominated in currencies other than sterling, but only once the investor has entered into a prior written fee paying arrangement with the ACD.
+- reject any new subscriptions in the Class J shares; and - switch any remaining Class J Shares to Sterling Class I Shares, as appropriate within the Fund. - Class Z Shares are only available at the ACD's discretion.
+Class Z Shares would then be available for investors who are eligible for the Sterling Class I Shares, but only once the investor has entered into a prior written fee paying arrangement with the ACD.